Sharders/sharder-chain/README.md

         1. Clone this project to your local disk.
         2. Modify the conf/sharder.properties to set the network attribute to `sharder.network=$NETWORK`.
 The values of $NETWORK are: `Testnet` or `Mainnet`, the default value is `Testnet`.
         3. Enter the UI folder and run `npm run build` to compile UI files, the location of compiled files is at `html` folder。
+        4. Set the `src` as the source code folder, add the `conf` into project as the resource folder, finish the project compilation.
-        4. Run the `Main` method of `org.conch.Conch` or execute the `run.sh/run.bat` to start the Sharder Client.
+        5. Run the `Main` method of `org.conch.Conch` or execute the `run.sh/run.bat` to start the Sharder Client.

 ### Open the ports
 Client can join the network after open the follow ports：